wasmerio/ate/atedb/README.md

     -V, --version    Prints version information

 OPTIONS:
+        --compact-mode <compact-mode>
+            Mode that the compaction will run under (valid modes are 'never', 'modified', 'timer', 'factor', 'size', 'factor-or-timer', 'size-or-timer') [default: growth-or-timer]

+        --compact-threshold-factor <compact-threshold-factor>
+            Factor growth in the log file which will trigger compaction - this argument is ignored if you select a compact_mode that has no growth trigger [default:
+            0.4]

+        --compact-threshold-size <compact-threshold-size>
+            Size of growth in bytes in the log file which will trigger compaction (default: 100MB) - this argument is ignored if you select a compact_mode that has no growth trigger [default: 104857600]

+        --compact-timer <compact-timer>
+            Time in seconds between compactions of the log file (default: 1 hour) - this argument is ignored if you select a compact_mode that has no timer [default: 3600]

-    -l, --listen <listen>    IP address that the database server will isten on [default: 0.0.0.0] -p, --port <port>        Port that the database server will listen on [default: 5000]
+    -l, --listen <listen>
+            IP address that the database server will isten on [default: 0.0.0.0]

+    -p, --port <port>
+            Port that the database server will listen on [default: 5000]

 ```

 ## Contribution